-Culling all the lessons, research findings and observations over our past 10 years of buzz-making, we have come to evolve these standards for every buzz marketing idea that comes out of Dyll:
+Culling all the lessons, research findings and observations since we started buzzing in 2004, we have come to evolve these standards for every buzz marketing idea that comes out of Dyll:

 Marketing budgets aren’t easy to come by, and yet quite a portion gets wasted on noise-making gimmicks that are created for noise’s sake—with a very weak link to brand.
 If you’re going to spend hundreds of thousands or even millions for an event or promotion you want people to talk about, you’d better make sure there’s no way they could talk about the gimmick without mentioning your brand.